 - The students with the top 35 scores will be contacted for an interview.

 - Each student’s initial application score and their interview score will be combined.

 - The top scoring 24 students will be offered seats in the program.
-The remaining members of the 35 students will be placed in an alternate pool, which is unranked.
+The remaining members of the 35 students will be placed in an alternate pool.

 - Should the Program Director and Faculty find it necessary to interview additional students for any reason, those students will be selected in groups of 5 and in rank order, starting with the 36th highest score and proceeding down the list of qualified applicants until all 24 seats are filled.

 - Notifications for students selected for an interview and those not accepted into the program will be sent out no later than two weeks after the application close date.

 - Notifications for students accepted into the program will be made available no later than 2 weeks after the interviews are conducted and scored.